Plantation house: Antebellum American South

 In the Lowcountry of South Carolina, by contrast, even before the American Revolution, planters holding large rice plantations typically owned hundreds of enslaved people.
 In Charleston and Savannah, the elite also held numerous enslaved people to work as household servants.
 The 19th-century development of the Deep South for cotton cultivation depended on large plantations with much more acreage than was typical of the Upper South; and for labor, planters held hundreds of enslaved people.

 Until December 1865, slavery was legal in parts of the United States.
 Most enslaved people labored in agricultural production, and planter was a term commonly used to describe a farmer with many enslaved humans.
 The term planter has no universally-accepted definition, but academic historians have defined it to identify the elite class, "a landowning farmer of substantial means."
 In the "Black Belt" counties of Alabama and Mississippi, the terms "planter" and "farmer" were often synonymous.
 Robert Fogel and Stanley Engerman define large planters as owning over 50 enslaved people, and medium planters as owning between 16 and 50 enslaved humans.

 In his study of Black Belt counties in Alabama, Jonathan Wiener defines planters by ownership of real property, rather than of enslaved people.
 A planter, for Wiener, owned at least $10,000 worth of real estate in 1850 and $32,000 worth in 1860, equivalent to about the top 8 percent of landowners.
 In his study of southwest Georgia, Lee Formwalt also defines planters in size of land holdings rather than enslaved people.
 Formwalt's planters are in the top 4.5 percent of land owners, translating into real estate worth $6,000 or more in 1850, $24,000 or more in 1860, and $11,000 or more in 1870.
-In his study of Harrison County, Texas, Randolph B. Campbell classifies large planters as owners of 20 enslaved humans, and small planters as owners of between ten and 19 enslaved humans.
-In Chicot and Phillips counties, Arkansas, Carl H. Moneyhon defines large planters as owners of twenty or more enslaved humans, and six hundred or more acres.
+In his study of Harrison County, Texas, Randolph B. Campbell classifies large planters as owners of 20 slaves, and small planters as owners of between ten and 19 slaves.
+In Chicot and Phillips counties, Arkansas, Carl H. Moneyhon defines large planters as owners of 20 or more slaves and 600 or more acres.